 - heart and kidney problems

 - poor digestion

-Although WM has no current cure, there are various treatments that can help manage its symptoms.
+Although WM has no cure at the moment, there are various treatments that can help manage its symptoms.
 You may not need treatment if you don’t have any symptoms.

-Your doctor will evaluate the severity of your symptoms to recommend the best treatment for you.
+Your doctor will evaluate the severity of your symptoms to determine the best treatment for you.
 Below are some ways WM is treated.

 Targeted therapy often has less severe side effects.
 Targeted therapy for WM may include: